 Redmond Watershed Preserve

-What more would you expect from the sleepy neighborhoods of suburban Seattle that pleasant, well maintained, cruisy trail?
-Running here is a pure joy and a great spot for an intro trail runner.
+What more would you expect from the sleepy neighborhoods of suburban Seattle that pleasant, well-maintained, cruisy trail?
+Running here is pure joy and a great spot for an intro trail runner.
 The terrain feels undulating and interesting, but the vertical gain and hills are not intense.